dsoto/WP19/outline.md

 {% include './tables/daily_operating_energy.md' %}

 The power delivered to the households during operation is below the rated power for the generators.
-Table @tbl:genset_utilization shows the mean load during operation of the microgrids.
+@tbl:genset_utilization shows the mean load during operation of the microgrids.
 The microgrid with the highest utilization is operating at 32% of the rated load and the lowest is at 6%.
 These means do not include the periods of zero power when the generator is not operating and fuel isn't being consumed.
-Figure @fig:power-CDF includes times when the grid is not operating.
+@fig:power-CDF includes times when the grid is not operating.
 It shows that although there is a significant tail of zero power, two of the grid distributions don't have long tails.
 The Kensio grid however shows a low-power non-zero tail.